SjoenH/local-bin/README.md

 ### epcheck
 ------------

-A script that checks which OpenAPI endpoints are used in the codebase and where they are referenced.
+A high-performance tool that checks which OpenAPI endpoints are used in the codebase and where they are referenced.
 It analyzes your project to show endpoint usage statistics, helping identify unused API endpoints and track endpoint adoption across your codebase.

+**Note:** `epcheck` is now implemented in Rust for significantly better performance.
+The original Bash version is available as `epcheck-bash`.

 #### Features:
-- Fast searching using ripgrep (falls back to grep if not available)
+- **High-performance Rust implementation** with async processing
+- Fast file scanning using the `ignore` crate (respects .gitignore)
 - Multiple output formats: table, CSV, JSON
-- Interactive endpoint selection with fzf
-- Pattern-based endpoint filtering
+- Pattern-based endpoint filtering with regex support
+- Path parameter support (e.g., `/api/users/{id}` matches `/api/users/123`)
+- Concurrent file processing with Tokio runtime
+- Interactive mode with fuzzy search (requires `fzf`)
 - Quick mode for faster results on large codebases
 - Detailed file reference listings